Queen Elizabeth High School (Calgary): History

 The school was founded in 1910 as "Bowview School" which was originally a boarding school.
 Evidence for this can be found above the south west entrance by the cafeteria, where the previous school name is displayed.
 It was renamed in 1953 to mark the coronation of Queen Elizabeth II.

 The original three-storey building (which includes the Drama room that was the original auditorium and cafeteria) opened in 1930.
 A large addition (including the band room, wood shop, north gym, current offices, classrooms) was opened in 1953.
 The third addition was completed in 1967 and includes the library and science labs.

 Academics

 QEHS offers special programs for the CBE which are for students throughout the city, not just local students.
 Those outside the local area are given subsidized bus passes to attend the school.

 Advanced Placement Program

 QEHS is one of the many high schools in Calgary to offer the Advanced Placement Program, which gives student a chance to enroll in university-level courses of their choice, equivalent to most universities' introductory courses.
 Depending on their score on the AP Exam, students can receive university credit for the AP course.

-As of May 2008, QEHS offers AP courses in the following subjects: Biology, Chemistry, English, Calculus AB, Physics and European History.
+As of the 2025-2026 School Year, QEHS offers AP courses in the following subjects: AP Biology, AP Chemistry, AP English Literature and Composition, Calculus AB, AP Physics C (Electricity and Magnetism) and AP Seminar, AP Research.

+It is the only high school in Calgary offering AP Physics C (Electricity & magnetism), and the AP Capstone Diploma, which consists of AP Seminar and AP Research.